-The Transportation chapter covers many topics ranging from infrastructure, commuting patterns, highways, local roads, transportation users, transportation modes, and maintenance and improvements.
+The Transportation chapter covers many topics including infrastructure, commuting patterns, highways, local roads, transportation users, transportation modes, maintenance, and improvements.

 Additionally, goals, objectives, and actions along with funding opportunities are provided.

-The Town's main concern is maintenance and improvements considering the State reduced overall transportation aid to communities, thus impacting the Town Budget and ability to allocate the necessary funds to road projects.
-The Town does a great job at reviewing the level of road damage and prioritizing repairs based on available funds.
+The Town's main concern is infrastructure, maintenance, and improvements, especially considering the State reduced overall transportation aid to communities, thus impacting the Town Budget and ability to allocate the necessary funds to road projects.
+The Town does a great job of reviewing the level of road damage and prioritizing repairs based on available funds.